MarsBased/handbook/guides/blogging-guide.md

 But even if you’re really committed to writing frequently, chances are, in your first blog you’ll write very effusively for some time and then will stop after a few weeks.
 That is why you should include the posting frequency in your strategy.

 It is better to define a frequency and follow it strictly.
 For instance, at MarsBased we decided to post once a month a while back ago, and since earlier this year we’ve achieved it.
-Now we plan to blog twice a month to include a technical post, and a non-technical post to cater our different targets.
+Now we plan to blog twice a month to include a technical post, and a non-technical post to cater for our different targets.

-A good advice is to define a minimum, never a fixed number.
+A good piece of advice is to define a minimum, never a fixed number.
 It is better to say “I will post at least once every fortnight” than “I will publish 3 posts a month”.
 This way, if you're really prolific one month, you can go over your goal.

 As you grow your company, you will also want to grow your content team.
 Likewise, depending on how important is the blog to your goals, you will increase the number of posts per month/week/day at a sustainable pace.

 There are a few variations of the sentence “Content is king”.
 We’d like to add our bit to it: “Content is king, constancy is queen”.

-**Key question:** How often can you afford making your blog your first priority?
+**Key question:** How often can you afford to make your blog your first priority?

 # Pick a date & time

 Once you have defined your blog frequency, you need to select what days & times are better for your readers.

-First of all, you should take into account your timezone.
+First of all, you should take into account your time zone.
 Say, if you’re an offshoring development company from India and your target is the UK, try posting in their morning, so that people read your blog first thing during breakfast or during their commute to work.
 Also, companies targeting US clients should choose between East & West Coast.
 A good tactic is to publish for East Coast first, and then publish the link in the social networks for each different time zone you might have defined as target (West Coast, Japan, etc.).

 According to [Buffer](http://buffer.com "Buffer") and other social media gurus, the best time to blog is either early in the morning or right after lunch.
 There does not seem to be a consensus on which days of the week are better for blogging.
 Test it for yourself.